devanbenz/static-site-gen/themes/boring/content/blog/jemalloc.md

 0x00007ffff792531a <+42>:    syscall
 ```

 The number 9 gets moved in to the `%eax` register.
-Afterwards `syscall` gets invoked, we know that `0x9` corresponds to `mmap` by taking a
+Afterwards `syscall` gets invoked which triggers a software interrupt, we know that `0x9` corresponds to `mmap` by taking a
 look at the following [syscall table](https://blog.rchapman.org/posts/Linux_System_Call_Table_for_x86_64/).
 This process of putting a syscall
 number in to a register and then initiating `syscall` will cause a context (or mode) switch from [user space to kernel space](https://en.wikipedia.org/wiki/User_space_and_kernel_space).
 Everything thats currently going on in the program execution needs to be effectively saved and then restored after the syscall is finished.
 [This of course is incredibly expensive](https://gms.tf/on-the-costs-of-syscalls.html).